Janey Play

 1 tablespoon chili paste (I used Sambal Oelek chili paste.
 The amount is not spicy.)

-Half small lemon (both juice and skin)
+A big lemon wedge (both juice and skin)

 Meat of 1 small soft/ripe hachiya persimmon, or 1 tablespoon of peach or strawberry jam instead